scriptrdotio/orbiwise/README.md

 Orbiwise is an IoT company that offers a full network software solution for LoRaWAN-based networks, which can scale to support millions of devices.
 Orbiwise's network server connects loRaWAN devices to the outside word, either through API exposed by the server or through packet propagation (invocation of callbacks registered at the server).

 ## Purpose of the connector
-The connector wraps the APIs that are exposed by the Orbiwise server and allow you to seamlessly communicate with your loRaWAN devices through the Orbiwiser server, as if they were objects of your scriptr.io applications.
+The connector wraps the APIs that are exposed by the Orbiwise server and allows you to seamlessly communicate with your loRaWAN devices through the Orbiwiser server, as if they were objects of your scriptr.io applications.

 ## Components
 - /orbiwiseserver: defines the OrbiwiseServer class that exposes all the methods you need to intereact with your devices